mebauer/PUI2018_mb6203/HW3_mb6203/README.md

 ## Assignment 1: Delete data and its history from a GitHub repo##

-Create File and Committ to Repo
+Create File and Commit to Repo

 ![screen shot](imgs/Create_test.csv_file.png)